AtakanTurgut/BuildCalculator/README.md

 # BuildCalculator
-Build a Calculator using HTML, CSS and Javascript
+Build a Calculator using HTML, CSS and Javascript.
 ![](pictures/calculatorSS.PNG)